 CONTEXT: New York City will always need free, publicly accessible spaces for relief from the heat as long as people are unhoused or can't afford access to cooling at home.
-The City's Cooling Center program is an essential safety net for communities who bear the burden of extremely hot days, especially for households that do not have an air conditioner or cannot afford the utility costs associated with running one.
+The City's Cooling Center program is an essential safety net for communities that experience extreme heat, especially for households that do not have an air conditioner or cannot afford the utility costs associated with running one.
 However, the program is in many ways ad hoc.
-It has no budget, little consistency, and some neighborhoods lack a location within a 5 minute walking distance.
-The program is also extremely underutilized due to little to no wayfinding, signage, or advertisements.
-Community members have told us how to remedy these issues, but the solutions require thoughtful investment.
+It has no budget, little consistency, and some neighborhoods lack a cooling center within a five-minute walking distance.
+The program is also underutilized due to insufficient wayfinding, signage, and advertisements.
+Community members have given us recommendations on how to remedy these issues, but the solutions require thoughtful investment.

 ACTION: Introduction 0998-2024 would codify the City's Cooling Center program.
-The legislation would grant the New York City Department of Health and Mental Hygiene (DOHMH), in conjunction with New York City Emergency Management, the discretion of designating the number and location of Cooling Centers, but would require that there be no fewer than the median number of Cooling Centers operated during heat-related emergencies in 2017.
+The legislation would grant the New York City Department of Health and Mental Hygiene (DOHMH), in conjunction with New York City Emergency Management, the discretion of designating the number and location of Cooling Centers, but would require that there be no fewer than the median number of Cooling Centers operated during heatrelated emergencies in 2017.
 In designating such centers, the agencies would have to take into account where vulnerable populations reside and where such populations would be likely to use centers.
-DOHMH would also be required to post information about the cooling center program on its website and would also have to conduct a public education campaign to increase awareness of cooling centers and the risks associated with heatrelated emergencies and poor air quality.
+DOHMH would also be required to post information about the cooling center program on its website and would also have to conduct a public education campaign to increase awareness of cooling centers and the risks associated with heat-related emergencies and poor air quality.
 In addition, DOHMH would have to conduct an annual survey on utilization of the program and submit a report on the program to the Mayor and City Council annually.
 Finally, the codification of the program would allow the City to better allocate resources to improve awareness of the program and address barriers to access.
-While the new, always-accessible Cool Options map allows residents to better plan for heat emergencies, it is in no way a replacement for the comprehensive community outreach, staff training, program reporting, and community feedback mechanisms Introduction 0998-2024 would facilitate.
+While the new, always-accessible Cool Options map allows residents to better plan for heat emergencies, it is in no way a replacement for the comprehensive community outreach, staff training, program reporting, and community feedback mechanisms that Introduction 0998-2024 would facilitate.